alzindiq/fileprocessor/README.md

 If you want to use the command line, from the root folder of the project, execute:

-`java -cp ./target/FileProcessor-0.1-SNAPSHOT-jar-with-dependencies.jar FileProcessor <fileName>`
+`java -cp ./target/FileProcessor-0.1-SNAPSHOT-jar-with-dependencies.jar org.fileprocessor.FileProcessor <fileName>`

 ## Extensibility